augi/gradle-docker-java/README.md

 Gradle plugin that wraps your JVM application to a new Docker image.
  The image has [standard labels](http://label-schema.org/rc1/) derived from the build environment (environment variables, Git).
+ Almost all the logic on Dockerfile generation is in [this file](src/main/groovy/cz/augi/gradle/dockerjava/DistDockerTask.groovy).

 The plugin takes product of `distTar` task (added by [the application plugin](https://docs.gradle.org/current/userguide/application_plugin.html)) and wraps it to Docker image.